How To Optimize A Gaming Laptop For VR: Easy Guide 2026

 • Airflow and placement

 • Elevate the laptop so vents get fresh air.
+Use a stand or props that do not block airflow.

 • Fan curves and profiles